 Central Manchester Stroke Recovery Service: St James’ House, Pendleton Way, Salford, M6 5FW

-Survivors Manchester is a survivor-led voluntary organisation that supports male survivors of sexual abuse and rape.
-The support they offer includes: weekly drop-in centres, psychological treatment and Independent Sexual Violence Advisors.
+Survivors Manchester is a survivor-led voluntary organisation supporting male survivors of sexual abuse and rape.
+Support includes weekly drop-in centres, psychological treatment and Independent Sexual Violence Advisors.

 Office Telephone: 0161 236 2182 / Helpline: 0808 800 5005

 Main Office: Unit 9, Brewery Yard, Deva City Office Park, Trinity Way, Salford, M3 7BB

 The Men’s Room is an arts and social support charity working with disadvantaged and marginalised men aged 18-30 who have experienced sex work, homelessness or the criminal justice system.
 Services include weekly creative sessions as well as drop-in, outreach and one to one support services.